Protect Your Business: A Research Guide for Entrepreneurs

 5. Establish Employee Agreements

-Employees are essential to your business’s success but can also present risks if not properly managed.
+Employees are essential to your business’s success, but can also present risks if not properly managed.
 Employee agreements, including contracts and non-compete clauses, provide legal protection and set clear expectations.
 A well-written contract can prevent misunderstandings, define the scope of their duties, and clarify responsibilities.

 Additionally, it’s essential to educate your employees about security protocols and workplace policies.
 Training on data privacy, reporting suspicious activities, and emergency procedures will ensure that they actively protect the business.